 Please submit the following via our Interfolio application portal.

 1. Research Plan.
-Please explain how your project relates to Migration, the Wolf Humanities Center’s topic for 2021–2022, and outline your theoretical and methodological approach.
+Please explain how your project relates to Heritage and outline your theoretical and methodological approach.
 Your research plan should be uploaded as a single PDF including the following:

 - Project Title